nan-bean/dcnn-sv/README.md

 We provide two types of DCNN implementations for speaker verification by using the TensorFlow and PyTorch deep learning toolkits:

-* The TensorFlow implementation is currently being organized, and relevant files will be stored in the "dcnn_tf" directory.
+* The TensorFlow implementation is currently being organized.
+Relevant files will be stored in the "dcnn_tf" directory and the whole project is coming soon.

-* The PyTorch implementation is based on the [Wespeaker](https://github.com/wenet-e2e/wespeaker) open-source project, and specific configurations can be found in the files under the "dcnn_torch" directory.
-We provide the trained model for reproducing the best results on the VoxCeleb1-O dataset mentioned in the article.
+* The PyTorch implementation is based on the [Wespeaker](https://github.com/wenet-e2e/wespeaker) open-source project.
+We provide the trained model for reproducing the best results on the VoxCeleb1-O dataset mentioned in the article, and more details can be found in the files under the "dcnn_torch" directory.